Today, there is a great deal of competition for the same clients, and unfortunately, client loyalty is not what it used to be.

 People are now more informed and less tolerant of poor quality treatments and customer service, and they’re not shy about telling other people about their experiences via social media and the internet.

 This is why it’s essential that you’re on top of your quality control and know how to be (or become) the go-to salon in your area.

 In this article, I’ll pose 13 questions to help you discover how to keep your VIP clients returning to your salon and spending their money in the long-term.

 Believe it or not, getting new clients is the easy bit.
 The difficult part is getting them to return.

 Statistics show us that in some salons as many as 3 out of 4 new clients visit just once, and never come back.
-Now some salons do better than this of course, but the fact is that once a prospective client arrives in your salon, your sole goal should be to get them to come back.
+Now some salons do better than this of course, but the fact is that once a prospective client arrives at your salon, your sole goal should be to get them to come back.

 A new client’s first impression of your salon should be the best you can possibly deliver.
 If you don’t look, smell or feel professional, you’re already off to a bad start.

 Clients will make assumptions about their forthcoming treatment based on their first impressions.

 Don’t let yourself down before you even have the chance to prove how good you really are.

 2. Does your new client leave with a thorough understanding of everything you offer?